What does the future of law practice look like?

 The law itself could be seen as a massive, beautiful set of data ripe for reorganizing.

-The answers to the crisis come in digital form.
+And the answers to the crisis come in digital form.

 The speakers presented in six- to 12-minute bursts, most of them accompanied by slide decks.
 The affect was casual (jeans, no power ties).
 But the ideas were serious.